 LITHIUM CELL FORM FACTOR

 When you take off the top of a lithium battery pack, you’ll first notice the individual cells and a circuit board of some kind.
 There are three types of cells that are used in lithium batteries: cylindrical, prismatic, and pouch cells.
 For the purpose of this blog, all cells are lithium iron phosphate (LiFePO4) and 3.2 volts (V).

 CYLINDRICAL LITHIUM CELLS

-A cylindrical cell looks most like what you think of with a traditional household battery – like an AA battery – and that is exactly where this form factor drew it’s inspiration for shape when they first came to market in the mid-1990s.
+A cylindrical cell looks most like what you think of with a traditional household battery – like a AA battery – and that is exactly where this form factor drew it’s inspiration for shape when they first came to market in the mid-1990s.
 Cylindrical lithium cells come in different widths and lengths, varying amp-hours and as energy or power cells.
 These types of cells can be used for large and small battery packs of varying capacities and voltages.
-However, cylindrical cells are most ideal for applications like smaller AH batteries, power tools, drones, children’s toys, and medical equipment where space is limited and weight is a factor in overall performance.
+However, cylindrical cells are most ideal for applications like smaller Ah batteries, power tools, drones, children’s toys, and medical equipment where space is limited and weight is a factor in overall performance.

 PRISMATIC LITHIUM CELLS